IIM Rohtak BBA LLB Admission 2025: Dates (Out), Eligibility, Application Form, Admission Process

 IIM Rohtak BBA LLB Admission 2025 Eligibility Criteria

 The institute prescribes the eligibility criteria for IIM Rohtak BBA LLB admission through CLAT 2025 in its prospectus released along with the admission notification.
-The eligibility criteria includes requirements pertaining to the minimum educational qualifications, minimum passing marks and age limit.
+The eligibility criteria include requirements pertaining to the minimum educational qualifications, minimum passing marks, and age limit.

 IIM Rohtak BBA LLB Eligibility Criteria